Mexican Worship Leader Layla de la Garza on the Power of ‘Sung Theology’

 Having grown up in a conservative traditional church, Layla was transformed by listening to Passion’s worship music as a teenager.
 Many years later, in 2015, she met CCM musician Christy Nockels, who became her mentor and invited her to participate in IF:Gathering.
 De la Garza has used her talents in this ministry to serve as a worship and teaching leader, multiplying IF’s reach among the international Spanish-speaking community.

 Back in her hometown of Monterrey, a city of more than a million in northeastern Mexico, some still remain suspicious of contemporary worship, with its bright lights and big stages.
 But at VIDAIN church, where de la Garza and her husband, Diego, serve as part of the pastoral team, they’ve set out to show that high production value does not mean compromising on the truth of the gospel.
-She’s also the host of Notas Con Dios, a podcast where she discusses finding God and hope in everyday life.
+She’s also the host of Notas con Dios, a podcast where she discusses finding God and hope in everyday life.

 CT spoke with Layla about her vision for the church, the role of women in the church in Mexico, and her call to worship, ministry, and the fulfillment of the Great Commission.
 (This interview was originally conducted in Spanish.)